-While a clear focus of peer on peer/child on child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive.
+While a clear focus of peer on peer/child on child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from children to children can also be abusive.

-These are equally not tolerated and if it is believed that a crime has been committed, it will be reported to the police.
+These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the Police.

-The principles from the anti-bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.
+The principles from the anti-bullying policy will be applied in these cases, with recognition that any Police investigation will need to take priority.